brimdata/super/book/src/super-sql/operators/from.md

 ### Pools

-When the `<entity>` argument is recognized as a [database](../../command/db.md) pool, the data required for the query is ready from the database and emitted to its output.
+When the `<entity>` argument is recognized as a [database](../../command/db.md) pool, the data required for the query is read from the database and emitted to its output.

 The only allowed option for a pool is the commit argument having the form